-3. She gives a show-stopping performance.
+3. She gives a show-stopping performance

-One of the things critics took away from Perry's 2012 concert documentary, "Part of Me," is that just much work goes into a Perry performance.
+One of the things critics took away from Perry's 2012 concert documentary, "Part of Me," is just how much work goes into a Perry performance.
 From the costumes to the set pieces, Perry creates her own whimsical wonderland -- as anyone who's seen one of her videos can attest.
 We can only imagine the kind of creation that would accompany a Super Bowl halftime show.